principle-of-contradiction/principle-of-contradiction.github.io/index.md

 ## Physics

 What is physics?
 It's those descriptions that are "descriptions that are not-only-definitions", which contrasts with metaphysics which is described only with definitions.
 The part of the description that is not-only-by-definition is everything else, which we call physics.
-Unlike metaphysics, physics does not provide us with a definiton for everything.
+Unlike metaphysics, physics does not provide us with a definition for everything.
 We have no way of knowing if physical things by definition exclude other physical things.
 We may find that some physical things are reproducible.
 We may find, perhaps surprisingly, that formal metaphysics describes these reproducible physical things extremely well!

 ### The metaphysics of physics